Intro to Database Deployment Automation

 There is a solution, though.
 Automated database deployments or Application Release Automation can help.
 To complete the task, you must have your DB changes follow the same path as your application changes.
 That means:

-• Providing lights out and single click deployments for all environments
+- Providing lights-out and single-click deployments for all environments

 If you have already applied these patterns to your application code, it’s time to bring the database deployment into the future the same way.

 To learn more about the role of developers in database DevOps read: Making DB Changes Easy for Application Developers.
+And to get started on your roadmap to CI/CD integration of database deployments, check out our Guide for Bringing Database Changes into Your CI/CD Pipeline.